bassamanator/everything-sovol-sv06/README.md

 | ---------- | ---------- | ---------------- | ------------ |
 | Glass-bead | 2mm        | JST 1.25mm 2-Pin | ~40mm        |

 The thermistor is held in place with the help of a screw, and a generous amount of thermal adhesive.
-With the help of a heatgun, and with great care, it can be removed.
+With the help of a heat-gun, and with great care, it can be removed.

 #### Aftermarket Options